Dense and Diverse Goal Coverage in Multi Goal Reinforcement Learning: Introduction

 {\bf Our Contributions.} We provide an iterative algorithm with offline RL as a subroutine to construct a policy mixture with provable performance guarantees.
-At each iteration, the algorithm samples $N_T$ trajectories of horizon $H$ as per the existing policy mixture, computes rewards for the observed states using the current policy mixture, and uses $N_\tn{FQI}$ iterations of Fitted-Q Iteration (FQI) on the sampled data to obtain a new policy which is added to the policy mixture.
+At each iteration, the algorithm samples $N_T$ trajectories of horizon $H$ as per the existing policy mixture, computes rewards for the observed states using the current policy mixture, and uses $N_\tn{FQI}$ iterations of \emph{Fitted-Q Iteration (FQI)} \citep{LVY19, agarwal2019reinforcement} on the sampled data to obtain a new policy which is added to the policy mixture.
 We take $\mc{F}$ to be the class of action-value or $Q$-value predictors over which FQI optimizes, and the obtained policy is the greedy one w.r.t. the computed $Q$-value predictor.
 Let $\ol{\pi}^K$ be the policy mixture obtained after $K$ iterations of the algorithm for a finite state MDP.
-Then, $|\gF(\bpi^K) - \tn{argmax}_{\ol{\pi}}\gF(\bpi)|$ is, with high probability, bounded by $O(1/K) + O(\gamma^{H} + \gamma^{N_{\tn{FQI}}}) + O(\epsilon_{\tn{approx}}) + O\left(\sqrt{(HN_T)^{-1}\left[\log(K\tn{dim}_\mc{F}/\delta) + \tn{dim}_\mc{F}\log(HN_T)\right]}\right) + O\left(\sqrt{(1/N_T)\log(K/\delta_d)}\right)$ where $\epsilon_{\tn{approx}}$ is the inherent Bellman error and ${\tt dim}_{\mc{F}}$ the \emph{pseudo-dimension} of the class of action-value predictors, assuming a lower bounded \emph{concentrability factor}.
+Then, $|\gF(\bpi^K) - \tn{argmax}_{\ol{\pi}}\gF(\bpi)|$ is, with high probability $1-(\delta + \delta_d)$, bounded by $O(1/K) + O(\gamma^{H} + \gamma^{N_{\tn{FQI}}}) + O(\epsilon_{\tn{approx}}) + O\left(\sqrt{(HN_T)^{-1}\left[\log(KN_\tn{FQI}\tn{dim}_\mc{F}/\delta) + \tn{dim}_\mc{F}\log(HN_T)\right]}\right) + O\left(\sqrt{(1/N_T)\log(K/\delta_d)}\right)$ where $\epsilon_{\tn{approx}}$ is the \emph{inherent Bellman error (see Assumption \ref{asn:inherent_error})} and ${\tt dim}_{\mc{F}}$ the \emph{pseudo-dimension} of the class of action-value predictors, assuming a lower bounded \emph{concentrability factor (see Assumption \ref{asn:concentrability})}.
 Section \ref{section:algorithm} contains the algorithm and Theorem \ref{thm:discrete_bound} formally states the associated performance guarantees.
-We also extend the algorithm to continuous state-action spaces by using continuous counterpart of FQI \citep{antos2007fitted} along with a set of well motivated techniques detailed in Section \ref{sec:algorithmic_extensions} to bridge the gap between theory and practice.
+We also extend the algorithm to continuous state-action spaces by using continuous counterpart of FQI \citep{antos2007fitted}.

-To evaluate the performance of algorithm empirically, we perform 2 sets of experiments, 1) Discrete MDPs to gain clear insights into the benefits of algorithm by comparing the discounted marginal state distribution induced by the learnt policy mixture with those of the existing algorithms, and 2) Experiments on reacher, pusher, ant and half cheetah environments from JaxGCRL with SAC, Pseudo Counts and SMM as the baseline methods.
+To evaluate the performance of algorithm empirically, we perform 2 sets of experiments, 1) Discrete MDPs to gain clear insights into the benefits of algorithm by comparing the discounted marginal state distribution induced by the learnt policy mixture with those of the existing algorithms, and 2) Experiments on Reacher, Pusher, Ant and Half Cheetah environments from Brax with multiple goals using SAC, GFlowNets, Pseudo Counts and SMM as the baseline methods.